 1.3.
 Employer’s Right to Require Overtime

-If you think that your employer’s requirement for overtime is unreasonable or it is causing stress and conflict in your personal life, you should discuss this matter with your employer.
-In the event that that doesn’t work out, you might potentially see an employment lawyer.
+If you think that your employer’s overtime requirement is unreasonable or causing stress and conflict in your personal life, you should discuss this matter with your employer.
+If that doesn’t work out, you might potentially see an employment lawyer.

 2. The Basics of Overtime Work

-Those extra hours you put on top of your usual work schedule.
-There are basics of overtime work you need to understand to understand this topic in more depth.
+Those extra hours you put in on top of your usual work schedule- you need to understand the basics of overtime work to understand this topic in more depth.
 Let’s discuss the basics of overtime.

 2.1.
 Defining Overtime Hours and Pay

-Defining overtime isn’t a hard task, we have discussed it earlier also.
+Defining overtime isn’t hard; we have also discussed it earlier.
 Overtime hours are any time spent working past your regularly scheduled hours.
-Those extra hours that you wouldn’t be supposed to work but you had to because of the circumstances.
+You wouldn’t usually be supposed to work those extra hours, but you had to because of the circumstances.

 2.2.
 Exploring Overtime Wage Entitlements

 Have you heard the term overtime wages?
 Of course, you would.
-When you give your extra hours to the work you should be compensated with overtime wages.
-These wages are made to acknowledge the additional efforts and time given by you.
+You should be compensated with overtime wages when you give your extra hours to the work.
+These wages acknowledge the additional effort and time you have contributed.
 They also show the dedication you have put into your job beyond the standard work hours.

 2.3.
 Overtime Rules According to the Fair Labor Standard Act (FLSA)

 Yes, there’s an act in the United States that gives guidelines on many rules around overtime work – the Fair Labor Standard Act (FLSA).
-According to the legislation, an employee is normally entitled to overtime pay if they work more than 40 hours in a single week.
+According to the legislation, employees are normally entitled to overtime pay if they work more than 40 hours in a week.

 If you have doubts or any complaints about your work hours, you can go to the FLSA’s official website and understand your rights in more depth.
-You can also contact them if you wanna file any complaint against your employer.
+You can also contact them if you wish to file any complaint against your employer.

 3. Types of Employees and Overtime Rules

-There are generally 3 types of employees in the employment world, salaried employees, hourly workers, and contract workers.
+There are generally three types of employees in the employment world: salaried employees, hourly workers, and contract workers.
 Each has a little bit of difference in overtime rules.
-Let’s discuss the Overtime Rules for each type of employee.
+Let’s discuss the overtime rules for each type of employee.

 3.1.
 Salaried Employees and Their Overtime Compensation